nickdademo/py_win_unc/index.md

 However, these steps are not usually necessary since merely accessing the UNC path in any way will cause the system to reconnect it.

+### get_path {#UncDirectoryConnection_get_path}

+{% highlight python %}
+get_path()
+{% endhighlight %}

+Returns the UNC path being used by this [UncDirectoryConnection][].
+The UNC path may differ slightly from the one provided at construction of the object since the constructor does some normalization of the path before it can be used.

 ### get_username {#UncDirectoryConnection_get_username}